 How About 403bs Then?

 403b plans are also known as Tax-Sheltered Annuities (TSA).
-Despite its other name, 403b plans allow employees to not only invest in annuities but also invest in mutual funds, depending on the employer.
+Despite its other name, 403b plans allow employees to not only invest in annuities but also invest in

 An annuity is a financial product that is offered to someone who is concerned that he/she will outlive his/her savings.
 When an employee contributes on a recurring basis, the money is invested in a deferred annuity.
 This type of annuity pays the employee at a later time.